 Although gull populations are generally on a decline, online news outlets would have you think that it’s the other way around and that gulls are attacking women, children, and pets at an alarming rate.

 The population of breeding pairs of herring gulls has plummeted by a massive 90 percent over the past 30 years – from approximately 150,000 to between just 15,000 and 20,000 today.

-The truth is, if a seagull feels threatened or thinks that you are getting too close to their nest, they might warn you with a flyby or even a poop or womit attack.
+As a general rule, seagulls are not dangerous, but if a seagull feels threatened or thinks you are getting too close to their nest, they might warn you with a flyby or even poop or vomit attack.
 Worst case scenario, they will go straight at you with their powerful claws or beak.